 Relationships between landlords and tenants in Rhode Island begin when a landlord and renter sign a lease and are informed by statewide Landlord-Tenant Laws.
-A lease agreement becomes valid once a tenant begins paying rent in exchange for occupying a rental property.
+A rental agreement becomes valid once your tenants pay rent in exchange for occupying a rental property.

 Once the lease is valid, both parties obtain certain rights and responsibilities.
 As a landlord, it’s essential to familiarize yourself with these rights and responsibilities.